mideind/GreynirEngine/doc/reference.rst

         this is always an empty string.
 For terminals, it is the text of the corresponding token.

-    .. py:attribute:: stems
+    .. py:attribute:: lemmas

-        Returns a ``list`` of the word stems corresponding to terminals contained within this subtree.
+        Returns a ``list`` of the word lemmas corresponding to terminals contained within this subtree.
 For terminals that correspond to non-word tokens, the original token text is included in the list.

-    .. py:attribute:: stem
+    .. py:attribute:: lemma

-        Returns a ``str`` containing a concatenation of the word stems corresponding to terminals contained within this subtree.
+        Returns a ``str`` containing a concatenation of the word lemmas corresponding to terminals contained within this subtree.
 For terminals that correspond to non-word tokens, the original token text is included in the string.
-The stems are separated by spaces.
+The lemmas are separated by spaces.

-    .. py:attribute:: own_stem
+    .. py:attribute:: own_lemma

-        Returns a ``str`` containing the word stem corresponding to the root of this subtree only.
+        Returns a ``str`` containing the word lemma corresponding to the root of this subtree only.
 For nonterminal roots, this returns an empty string.

     .. py:attribute:: nouns

-        Returns a ``list`` of the stems of all *nouns* within this subtree, i.e. the root and all its descendants, recursively.
+        Returns a ``list`` of the lemmas of all *nouns* within this subtree, i.e. the root and all its descendants, recursively.
 The list is in left-traversal order.

     .. py:attribute:: verbs

-        Returns a ``list`` of the stems of all *verbs* within this subtree, i.e. the root and all its descendants, recursively.
+        Returns a ``list`` of the lemmas of all *verbs* within this subtree, i.e. the root and all its descendants, recursively.
 The list is in left-traversal order.

     .. py:attribute:: persons

-        Returns a ``list`` of the stems (in nominative form) of all *person names* within this subtree, i.e. the root and all its descendants, recursively.
+        Returns a ``list`` of the lemmas (the nominative case) of all *person names* within this subtree, i.e. the root and all its descendants, recursively.
         The list is in left-traversal order.